contentful/contentful-import/README.md

   --management-token        Management API token for the destination space [string] [required] --content-file            json file that contains data to be import to your space [string] [required] --skip-content-model      Skips content types and locales.
-Copies only entries and assets [boolean] --skip-locales            Skips locales.
+Copies only entries and assets [boolean] --skip-content-publishing Skips content publishing.
+Creates content but does not publish it [boolean] --skip-locales            Skips locales.
 Must be used with content-model-only.
 Copies only content-types [boolean] --config                  Configuration file with required values
 ```